programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 #### Use a manifest editor

-Manifest editors are an easy way to visually put a manifest together.
-This lesson uses the [Bodleian Manifest Editor](https://digital.bodleian.ox.ac.uk/manifest-editor/#/?_k=fsgx3h), but there are other manifest editors available.

-To add your image to a manifest, create a new project and add a canvas to your manifest.
+To add your image to a manifest, open a manifest editor and create a new project.
+Add a canvas to your manifest.
 Select the canvas.
-Add an image to the canvas metadata using the `info.json` URI or image API URI.
+Add an image to the canvas metadata using the `info.json` URI or image URI.
 The image should populate on the canvas.

 Once you have added your image, it is best to add metadata to your canvas and manifest using the pre-populated fields.
 Metadata allows other viewers to understand what your image shows and what data it contains.
 When you are finished, save your manifest, give the file a unique title, and download it to your computer.